-Kim enjoys working with elementary (ages 6+) and middle school-aged children, adolescents, young adults, and their families to address a wide variety of participation challenges in everyday tasks.
+Kim enjoys working with elementary (ages 6+) and middle school-aged children, adolescents, young adults, and their families to address a wide variety of participation challenges in everyday tasks to promote independence.
 She also works with adults individually.
 She specializes in the treatment of executive functioning deficits, motor planning disorders, visual perceptual disorders, non-verbal learning disorders, ADHD, anxiety, and mood disorders including depression and bipolar disorder.

 Her inclusive treatment approach allows her clients to engage in interactive working partnerships that are tailor-made to fit each individual's unique needs.
 She supports her clients by helping them obtain the skills and discover the necessary strategies that will allow them to participate in what they want and need to do in their daily routines occurring at home, school, work, and play.

 Treatment sessions with Kim are typically one hour in duration; evaluations are on average two hours; consultation times vary.
 Yoga can be combined with occupational therapy treatment as appropriate.
 For more information or to schedule an appointment, please contact Kim.

 Occupational therapy (OT) is an evidence-based holistic scientific health profession that works with individuals of all ages and levels of ability to help them do the things they want and need to do in life.
 In fact, many people are completely unaware that OT exists until they or a family member becomes sick or injured!
 However, individuals do not need to be disabled before taking advantage of what OT has to offer.
 Many people choose to work with an OT to enhance their wellness and overall quality of life.
 OT's practice in many diverse settings that may include hospitals, rehabilitation facilities, skilled nursing facilities, schools, community centers, and pediatric outpatient clinics.
 They can work independently or with other professionals including doctors, psychiatrists, teachers, psychologists, counselors and case managers, physical therapists, and speech and language pathologists.